-Conventional wisdom says to have a rainy day or emergency fund to be prepared for unexpected events like losing a job or a car breaking down.
+Conventional wisdom says to have a rainy day or emergency fund so you’re prepared for unexpected events like losing a job or a car breaking down.

 While various types of insurance can protect and compensate for damage to your valuables and home, there is no price that can be put on someone’s life.
 Still, death is one of life’s certainties.
 And, life insurance is one tool for having a financial plan in place when death comes.

-An applicant’s health and age can factor (among various considerations) into the pricing of life insurance premiums.
-Thus, waiting until a serious illness arises may inhibit securing a favorable life insurance plan, or one at all.
+Among other considerations, an applicant’s health and age can factor into the price of life insurance premiums.
+Thus, waiting until a serious illness arises may decrease your chances of securing a favorable life insurance plan, or one at all.